 Method 3 - Backup Your Mobile to Do Android Wi-Fi Password Backup

-Backup Your Mobile is a free all-in-one Android app to backup Wi-Fi password, contacts, messages, settings, APNS, calendars, users apps, browser history, bookmarks and more.
+Backup Your Mobile is a free all-in-one Android app to backup Wi-Fi passwords, contacts, messages, settings, APNS, calendars, users apps, browser history, bookmarks, and more.
 The backup will be saved on the Android SD card or phone memory.
 However, to backup Wi-Fi passwords, you need to root your Android phone or tablet.